Unit 2 Reading Activities Plus Questions

 Those people who have graduated with a degree in accounting can expect to jump in at the deep end and start dealing with the debits and credits that make up the foundation of accounting.
 Although, further training will usually be given before you are expected to work on the more complex accounting issues such as deferral.

 Before applying for a job you should consider the area that you would like to work in.
-Accounting is not limited to the private sector, with many accounting graduates being employed by governmental and non-profit organisations.
+Accounting is not limited to the private sector, with many accounting graduates being employed by governmental and non-profit organizations.

 Public accounting is perhaps the most common choice because they employ the most CPAs.
 Public accounting also offers a wide variety of roles such as: corporate finance, due diligence, as well as the more traditional accounting and tax advice.
-Some public firms also specialise in a particular sector, such as entertainment or travel, so you can work in an area which interests you.
+Some public firms also specialize in a particular sector, such as entertainment or travel, so you can work in an area which interests you.
 The job of a public accountant is always changing as new laws are introduced, so you must always be learning new skills.

 Public accounting may not be for everyone, and if you prefer the idea of working for the government, you would do well to apply to the Internal Revenue Service (IRS).
-Working for the national agency often involves analysing a company's financial statements and attempting to reconcile the tax which has been paid on the reported earnings.
+Working for the national agency often involves analyzing a company's financial statements and attempting to reconcile the tax which has been paid on the reported earnings.
 It is a job with a great deal of responsibility and would best suit someone with a strong knowledge of accounting and tax affairs.

 Other government organisations also make use of accounting staff so you could even end up working for the CIA, but of course you can't talk about it.